Why We Teach and Why Students Study English

 PROFESSIONAL EXPERIENCE: Since the age of 18, I have made my living as a writer, teacher, and musician under the pen name of Raymond Filip.

 Bruce joined the English department in Fall 2015.
-He is an alumnus of Dalhousie University, where he studied Neuroscience, and McGill University, where he took his graduate studies in English Literature.
+He is an alumnus of Dalhousie University, where he took his BSc.
+Honours in Neuroscience, and McGill University, where he took his PhD in English.
 He is a specialist in medieval literature, particularly in first millennium manuscripts in Anglo-Saxon England.
 He is co-author of the grammar text, Drout's Quick and Easy Old English (2012), and assisted editing The Postmodern Beowulf: A Critical Casebook (2006).
 He is currently working as co-editor on Beowulf as Children's Literature: Studies in Adaptation; in this forthcoming anthology, he traces the illustrations in these works as they reflect the gendered historical reception of the poem.
-He also figures he has the world's largest collection of versions of Beowulf adapted for children (75 and counting).
-Bruce has taught previously at Université Laval, McGill, Carleton, Bishop's, and Concordia, and was a full-time CEGEP professor at Sainte Lawrence College in Québec City for 2.5 years before coming to Abbott.
-His teaching interests include medieval literature, classics, history of the book, poetry, science and literature, children's literature and cinéma.
+He also figures he has the world's largest collection of versions of Beowulf adapted for children (80 and counting).
+Bruce has taught previously at Université Laval, Concordia, McGill, Carleton, Bishop's, and Saint Lawrence College in Quebec City.
+His teaching interests include medieval literature, history of the book, poetry, science and literature, children's literature, and cinéma.

 514-457-6610 ext.
 5947

 I very much enjoy creating and giving courses that offer positive visions of humans' relations with each other and with nature.

 514-457-6610 ext.
 5829